 When the pads and rotors aren’t working together properly, because either or both of them are worn or damaged, you may find you have to press harder or pump your brake pedal to get the car to stop.
 The damaged parts aren’t exerting enough friction to get the rotor to stop at your usual distance.
 This calls for a trip to the shop to assess how much life is left in your pads and rotors if any.
 When you have your brakes replaced or rotated, it’s also a good idea to ask the mechanic if rotating the rotors will be helpful, especially if they’re warped or smooth.

 Bad rotors also cause vibration.
 Usually, you feel this vibration in the brake pedal, but rotors are attached to the same mount or spindle as your wheels.
 Vibration can travel through the calipers from the rotors and affect your wheels, and ultimately, you’ll feel a vibration in the steering wheel.
 That vibration may make you think there is something wrong with the wheel itself, when, in fact, the rotor is the culprit.

 On the other hand, bad wheel bearings can make a grinding or rattling sound that accuses innocent brakes of failing.
 Any metallic grinding, rattling, or squealing sound should be checked out by a qualified mechanic.

+Knowing how to spot damaged rotors can help you correct diagnosis any odd symptoms your car could be exhibiting.
 Tire wear, on the other hand, is more often a matter of misalignment, imbalance, improper torque, or simply age and driving conditions.
 Wheel damage, like dents and cracks, can affect tires and safety.
 When you get your brakes checked, ask about the condition of your rims.
 Whether you’re driving on 2014 Toyota Corolla rims, a different make, or newer model, your wheel’s condition is as important as your brake’s.